Value Gradient Sampler: Learning Invariant Value Functions for Equivariant Diffusion Sampling: Experimental Setup

 \subsubsection{Sampling from Synthetic Distribution Experiments}

-For the synthetic distribution experiments, we conducted 5 independent runs with different seeds for each experiment.
-All reported metrics are the averages of the 5 runs, along with their standard deviation.
+For the synthetic distribution experiments, we conducted 3 independent runs with different seeds for each experiment.
+All reported metrics are the averages of the 3 runs, along with their standard deviation.
 Every experiment is performed on a single NVIDIA RTX 3090 (24GB) GPU.

-\textbf{GMM}: VGS uses a MLP architecture with sinusoidal time step embeddings with ReLU activation function.
-The MLP is composed of 3 layers with the hidden dimension of size 1024 and the time step embedding dimension of size 1024.
-We leverage the ReLU activation function to make the first-order Taylor expansion in Eq. (\ref{eq:first_order}) a more accurate approximation.
-The second derivative of the ReLU activation function is zero, which we expect will minimize the effect of second-order differential terms.
+To compute the metrics, we use 2,000 randomly sampled data from a target density and another 2,000 randomly sampled data from a learned sampler to evaluate the metrics.
+Below, we provide detailed implementation and hyperparameters for each algorithm used.